import importlib

 """

-Sets the number of threads for OpenMP.
+Set the number of OpenMP threads for parallel operations.

 Parameters